13 Things You Should Never Do at the Airport

 Don't take a sedative

-It’s tempting to want to sleep your way through a long flight, but you don’t want to incapacitate yourself on an airplane, warns Davis—you’ll not only need to get up for seatmates, but you may need to respond to emergency instructions.
-A registered nurse told Business Insider, “Taking medication to help you sleep while flying increases your risk of blood clots in your legs that can lead to death.”
+It's tempting to want to sleep your way through a long flight, but you don't want to incapacitate yourself on an airplane, warns Davis—you'll not only need to get up for seatmates, but you may need to respond to emergency instructions.
+A registered nurse told Business Insider, "Taking medication to help you sleep while flying increases your risk of blood clots in your legs that can lead to death."
 Shocking, but true.
 Find out how packing a tennis ball in your carry-on can keep you safe from this airplane danger.

 Don't drink too much